kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 mapView.showsScale = true
 ```

-Build and run the app, and you should see the scale appear in the top left of the map.
-As you pan and zoom around the map, it'll update itself to match the map's current scale.
+Build and run your app; you should see the scale appear in the top left of the map:

 ![width=60%](images/03-cafetransit-scale.png)

+As you pan and zoom around the map, the scale updates itself to match the map's current zoom level.

 ### Customizing map pins

-Since iOS 3, MapKit pins have had a `pinColor` property which allowed you to set their color to either red, green, or purple.
-Pretty good, but what if you wanted a yellow pin?
+Since iOS 3, MapKit pins have had a `pinColor` property that let you select any color you wanted...as long as it was red, green or purple.
+But what if you wanted a yellow pin?
 Or an orange pin?
-Or... a blue pin?!
-Tough luck!
+Or a _chartreuse_ pin?
+You were out of luck.

-In iOS 9, however, `MKPinAnnotationView`'s `pinColor` is now deprecated.
-It's been replaced by a new property: `pinTintColor`.
-And get this - you can set it to _any color you like_.
+iOS 9 deprecates `pincolor` of `MKPinAnnotationView`in favor of the new `pinTintColor`.
+And get this – you can set it to _any color you like_!

 ![width=35%](images/04-rainbow.png)

-Café Transit currently uses boring red map pins, which doesn't really fit in with the coffee aesthetic.
-It would be nicer if they were the same brown color used throughout the app.
-Any why stop there?
-You could use a different color to pick out any cafes with a 5 star rating, to make them easier to see at a glance.
+Café Transit currently uses plain old red map pins, which don't really fit in with the coffee aesthetic.
+They'd look better with the same brown shade used throughout the app.
+And you could even use a different color to highlight cafés with a 5-star rating.

-In **ViewController.swift**'s `mapView(_:viewForAnnotation:)`, add the following code before the `return` statement at the end:
+Add the following code to  `mapView(_:viewForAnnotation:)` in **ViewController.swift**, just before the `return` statement at the end:

 ```swift
 if annotation.coffeeshop.rating.value == 5 {